 https://www.mentalhealth.org.uk/sites/default/files/all_about_adhd.pdf - This downloadable booklet is all about ADHD in children.
 It is designed for parents, adults living with ADHD and friends or carers.
 It contains some quotes from parents about how ADHD affected them.
 It has very practical advice on ways parents can help communicate with their child as well as what medication can be used.
 There is also information on how schools can help.

 https://youngminds.org.uk/find-help/conditions/adhd/- This is a much briefer summary of ADHD but contains information on medication and what you should be offered.
-It also has a good list of contacts for you and your child.
+It also has a good list of contacts for you and also for young people.

 ADDISS (The National Attention Deficit Disorder Information and Support Service)